-On this page, you can find out about the different ways to travel to University College London Hospitals (UCLH) if you don’t qualify for patient transport.
-You can also find advice on financial support for travel that may be available to you.
+This page explains the different ways to travel to UCLH if you don’t qualify for patient transport.
+It also provides advice on financial support available to help with travel costs.

 Your healthcare team will tell you if it is safe for you to travel to the hospital by public transport.
-If you take public transport, use an alcohol-based hand sanitiser or wash your hands when you get to the hospital.
+If you travel this way, use an alcohol-based hand sanitiser or wash your hands when you get to the hospital.
 You may also choose to wear a facemask.

-You may be able to travel for free or at discounted prices if you live in London and you:
+You may also be able to travel for free or at discounted prices if you live in London.

 Check if you qualify on the Transport for London (TfL) website.

-There’s parking for blue badge holders at and around UCLH.
-For more information, read the Parking for Blue Badge holders web page.
-There are strict criteria you must meet to get a blue badge.
-The criteria don’t include having a cancer diagnosis.
+Parking for blue badge holders is available at and around UCLH.
+There are strict criteria you must meet to get a blue badge and having a cancer diagnosis does not automatically qualify you.
 To check if you qualify and to apply for a blue badge, visit the government website.
-Applications are processed in about 12 weeks.
+Applications take about 12 weeks to process.

-If you are on a low income, you can claim for your petrol costs.
-To check if you qualify, read the Help with hospital travel costs web page.
+If you are on a low income, you may be able to claim for your petrol costs.
+To check if you qualify, visit the Help with hospital travel costs web page.

-You can reclaim congestion and ULEZ charges if you park at or near the hospital.
-There’s more information about these on our website: Reclaiming the congestion charge and Reclaiming the ULEZ charge.
+You can also reclaim congestion and ULEZ charges if you park at or near UCLH.

-The Taxicard scheme is available for partly-funded taxi travel within London.
-To qualify, you need to live in London and meet certain criteria related to your health and mobility.
+The Taxicard scheme offers partly funded taxi travel within London.
+To qualify, you need to live in London and meet certain health and mobility criteria.
 Apply through your local council.
 You can also request an application form by:

 You may find cheaper taxi fares at your local taxi firms, or through phone apps such as Uber or Bolt.
-We can’t take responsibility for the services you receive from these companies.
+Please note that we can’t take responsibility for the services you receive from these companies.

 - Age UK – visit their website or call 0800 055 6112